twillis/pyramid_appengine/readme.rst

 ::

-   $ paster create -t appengine_starter mynewproject
+   $ pcreate -t appengine_starter mynewproject

 A buildout environment for your project will be created. once complete, run the buildout as usual